neilmillard/host_ansible/README.md

 This repo is for setting up new nodes with our standard accounts.
 It loads public keys onto the servers, so that later ansible roles can configure the servers.

 ### What it does
-Configure SSH for key logins and removes root and password login.
+Configure SSH for key logins and hardens sshd (removes root and password login).
 Creates users with our public keys

 ### running